What is temporomandibular joint disorder (TMD)?

 - Pain in the face, teeth, neck, and shoulders due to muscles working overtime in the jaw

 Many people deal with these symptoms and never know that a solution exists.
-Many problems like this can be fixed through neuromuscular dentistry, which is a treatment of the aligning of the jaw at the temporomandibular joints.
-A Neuromuscular dentist, like the ones you will find at Softouch Dental Care understand the need to get to the root of the problem and not just fix the topical issue.
+Many problems like this can be fixed through neuromuscular dentistry, which is a treatment that aligns the jaw at the temporomandibular joints.
+Dr. Chung has received advanced training in neuromuscular dentistry, and he understands the need to get to the root of the problem and not just fix the topical issue.

 The top two vertebrae in your neck, the atlas and axis, are very involved with the muscles and the temporomandibular joint, which chew and move your neck.
 Since all of the muscles work together around your neck and jaw, this causes discomfort and fatigue when they aren’t working properly.
-When your jaw is not aligned right or you have TMD, the rest of your upper body and its muscles have to compensate for this.
+When your jaw is not aligned right, the rest of your upper body and its muscles have to compensate for this.
 This is why you will have pain in these muscles, like the neck, shoulders, and face.